Hixie/isd/servers/src/systems-server/README.md

 include it in its list of children, and no other asset includes it in its list of children), then the ID is considered "released" and may be reused for another asset.
-When this happens, other assets that referenced this ID will not send an update, but should be assumed to have changed to sending the asset ID zero instead of the previous ID.
+When this happens, other assets that referenced this ID should be assumed to have changed to sending the asset ID zero instead of the previous ID, even if they do not send an update.

+An asset ID is guaranteed to not be reused until an update has been sent that indicates its absence.

+Asset IDs may be mentioned before their first `<assetupdate>`, though if an asset ID is referenced before its first `<assetupdate>`, that `<assetupdate>` is guaranteed to be included in the same overall `<systemupdate>`.

 Asset ID zero is reserved for indicating the absence of an asset (either because no such asset exists, or because the player cannot see